fangli/spdk-builder/README.md

 # spdk-builder

-This repo builds SPDK nvmf_tgt automatically
+This repo builds nvmf service automatically

+This is a private version with modification, DO NOT USE.